blacktempl/blacktempl.github.io/guide/general/trinkets.md

 toc: true
 ---

-The following charts present all known trinkets in Patchwerk (single target) and HecticAddCleave (AoE with some movement) environement.
+The following charts present all known trinkets in Patchwerk